DemyCode/raymarcher/README.md

-# raytracer
+# RayMarcher

-RayTracer for IMAGE lessons
+RayMarcher for IMAGE lessons